raspberrypilearning/quiz-time/en/step_6.md

 ## Show one at a time

-In this step you will hide all questions so that they can only be shown when they are needed.
+In this step, you will hide all questions so that they are only shown when they are needed.

 ### Hide all questions

 You need to make each question appear it is needed.

-First you need to hide them all.
+First, you need to hide all of them.

 --- task ---